A local lemma via entropy compression

-\\In this note we show that if one further restricts the Moser-Tardos variable setting by imposing that the random variables of the set $\V$ are not only independent but also uniformly identically distributed and taking values in a finite set, then, by developing the ideas illustrated in \cite{EP}, it is possible to formulate a criterion, that we have called ``Entropy Compression Lemma" which is alternative to either the LLL or CELL, and whose implementation for a huge class of problems in combinatorics (including problems not related with graph coloring) is, we think, even more straightforward than that of the LLL and CELL.
-We also show through known examples that this new Lemma generally improves on the LLL and the CELL.
-We finally apply the Entropy Compression Lemma to obtain an upper bound for the $\b$-frugal chromatic index of a graph with maximum degree $\D$ which improves the best known bound given recently in \cite{NPS}.
+Indeed, this was confirmed in several successive papers \cite{GMP,Pr,OP,PSS,CR, CLY,CR,FS, SV}, where the Esperet-Parreau scheme has been applied to several combinarorial problems in graph colorings and beyond, generally improving previous results obtained via the LLL (sometime the improvement is sensible, sometimes less) This approach, in some sense a variant of the Moser-Tardos algorithmc LLL, has been called {\it entropy compression} method (the expression was first used by Tao in reference to the Moser Tardos algorithm \cite{Ta}).